valhuber/Logic-Bank/README.md

 1. OrderDetails are referenced by the Orders' `AmountTotal` sum rule, so `AmountTotal` is adjusted

-    * Multi-table logic is scalable - this is executed as a 1-row update, not an expensive `select sum`
+    * Multi-table logic is **scalable** - this rule executes as a 1-row *adjustment* update, not an expensive `select sum`

 1. The `AmountTotal` is referenced by the Customers' `Balance`, so it is adjusted

-1. And the Credit Limit constraint is checked (exceptions are raised if constraints are violated)
+1. And the Credit Limit constraint is checked (exceptions are raised if constraints are violated, and the transaction is rolled back)

 All of the dependency management to see which attribute have changed, logic ordering, the SQL commands to read and adjust rows, and the chaining